-If you have symptoms of monkeypox, you should talk to your health care provider, even if you don’t think you had contact with someone who has monkeypox.
-Your provider may be able to offer treatments that are not specific to monkeypox, but may help to reduce your symptoms, like prescribed mouth rinses, stool softeners for those with rectal pain, or topical gels or creams.
+If you have symptoms of mpox, you should talk to your health care provider, even if you don’t think you had contact with someone who has mpox.
+Your provider may be able to offer treatments that are not specific to mpox, but may help to reduce your symptoms, like prescribed mouth rinses, stool softeners for those with rectal pain, or topical gels or creams.

-The Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH) recommend that people who have been exposed to monkeypox be given the vaccine to prevent them from developing the disease – this is called post-exposure prophylaxis or PEP.
-PEP can also be given to people who do not have a known exposure but are at risk for recent exposure to monkeypox cases.
-Vaccines are not recommended for people who have monkeypox.
+The Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH) recommend that people who have been exposed to mpox and people with certain risk factors should receive the vaccine to prevent them from developing the disease.

 SMC Health is offering weekly clinics on Thursdays.
 Check MyTurn for available appointments.